WebexCC-SA/CLS-1402/docs/scenarios/helloRemoteAccess.md

 Click open and you will land on the Remote Access page.

-Here you can see the occupancy and state of the room on the top and, as an admin, decide if you wanna start your session now or when the room is empty.
+Here you can see the occupancy and state of the room on the top and, as an admin, decide if you want to start your session now or when the room is empty.

 Here you can also have an overview of the capabilities of the feature and be reminded of a few things before starting the session: